hyperledger/besu/docs/trace_rpc_apis.md

-# Trace RPC API nodes
+# Trace RPC API Notes

 This document outlines major differences for `trace_replayBlockTransactions` compared to other implementations.